 Founded in 1960, Baltimore Heritage, Inc. is Baltimore’s nonprofit historic and architectural preservation organization.
-With two staff members, 33 volunteer board members, and a host of volunteers, we work to preserve and promote Baltimore’s historic buildings and neighborhoods.
+With a small staff, 33 volunteer board members, and a host of volunteers, we work to preserve and promote Baltimore’s historic buildings and neighborhoods.

 Baltimore Heritage, Inc.

 100 N. Charles St.

 Baltimore, MD 21201

 Historic preservation is about much more than saving old buildings!
 Baltimore Heritage and our partners celebrate the historic places that tell the stories of families, neighborhoods and the city as a whole.
 The stories behind the landmarks we fight for reflect the diversity of our community past and present including everyone from Jewish orphans to civil rights activists!